ilkerkosaroglu/The1Machine/README.md

 Generator and solver for the THE-1 2018

 Contributors:
--Yiğit Soylu
+* Yiğit Soylu
--Ahmet İlker Koşaroğlu
+* Ahmet İlker Koşaroğlu
--Utku Birkan
+* Utku Birkan